The Best Craft Beer in the County

 The PEC craft brewery that started it all has fallen out of favour with some these days, including this writer.
 Sadly, not for beer reasons, but beer politics.

 Without getting into it too much, Barley Days aligned themselves with the failed Doug Ford “buck-a-beer” publicity stunt (which was even announced at the brewery), one that was universally loathed by the craft beer community…since (especially with taxes) it is literally impossible to retail beer for $1.
 Much less the quality, local, small-batch beer everyone on this list champions.
 Needless to say, it was a stupid decision on the part of Barley Days.
-And no, they DON’T sell a single beer for buck.
+And no, (ironically) they DON’T sell a single one of their beers for buck.
 Skip it.

 Wild Card Brewing Company in Trenton